FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 This runs the docker compose configuration that brings up the containers running wordpress and mysql.
 It will all be configured automatically for you with the scripts below.

-4. create a .env.email file with an admin email address WordPress can use:
+4. create a .env.email file in the root of the repository with an admin email address WordPress can use:

 ```
 WP_ADMIN_EMAIL=some_real_address@example.com